DarcyJProjects/PHP-IP-Logger/README.md

 # IP Tools for your Website
 A simple collection of tools to add to your website.
-Created in PHP.
+Created in PHP. <br>
+API: https://ip-api.com (not created by me)

 ## Installation
 **iplog.php**